Expert: Childhood good behavior game leads to lower rates of self destructive behavior later in life

 Those programs followed students over decades and found students who participated in the game had decreased chances of having disciplinary problems, juvenile delinquency, incarceration and substance abuse later in life.

-Over the decades of research, studies have shown the game reduced disruptive classroom behaviors in schools by 50% to 90%, giving teachers up to 25% more time for teaching and learning.
+Over the deceases of research, studies have shown the game and reduce disruptive classrooms behaviors in schools by 50 to 90%, giving teachers up to 25 more time for teaming and learning.
 The reduction leads to children being more engaged and a reduction in teacher stress levels.

 Playing the game